 Two minute review

-The right office chair (opens in new tab) can make all the difference especially if you find yourself seated at your desk all day when working from home (opens in new tab).
+The best office chair - the one that's right for you - can make all the difference especially if you find yourself seated at your desk all day when working from home.
 While you can certainly get by with a budget office chair, sooner or later you’ll either want or even need to upgrade to a premium one especially if you suffer from back problems.
 The X2 K Sport Mgmt Chair from X-Chair is a premium option worth considering if you find that mid-range office chairs just don’t cut it anymore and you're hesitant about dropping loads of money on a chair from Herman Miller.
 Alongside numerous customization options like the ability to add a headrest or rubberized wheels, you can also equip the X2 with a massager and heating pad for not that much more.
 Still though, the X2 and the rest of X-Chair’s office chair lineup come at a premium price that could be a turnoff for those on a tight budget.
-If you have the funds and want a well-built office chair – or a gaming chair (opens in new tab) without the bucket seat look – you can use for years to come, the X2 should certainly be on your shortlist.
+If you have the funds and want a well-built office chair – or even the best gaming chair without the bucket seat look – you can use for years to come, the X2 should certainly be on your shortlist.

 X-Chair X2: Pricing and availability